trealla-prolog/trealla-OLDv1/README.md

 	make test

-A 'make debug' build compiles in <0.5s with *tcc* and about 5s with *clang* and *gcc*.
-Should build on any Unix-like system with a C99 compiler.
+A 'make debug CC=tcc' compiles in <0.5s with the *tcc* compiler, and about 5s with 'make debug' for *clang* and/or *gcc*.
+Trealla should build on any Unix-like system with a C99 compiler.
 Has been tested on macOS, Linux, FreeBSD and Raspbian (32 & 64-bit) systems.

 On *BSD* systems use *gmake* to build and do